 Consumerism takes a number of shapes - High Deductible Health Plans, Health Savings Accounts, etc. - but its end result is the same.
 Consumers are taking on an increasing financial responsibility for their healthcare purchases, whether through changes in their employer sponsored coverage, loss of coverage altogether, or other reductions.
 Here are some observations that healthcare experts are making.

-40% of surveyed employers did not offer health insurance coverage in 2011
+One-third of firms did not offer health insurance coverage in 2007.

-Nearly 40% of the uninsured population reside in households that earn $50,000 or more
+Nearly 40 percent of the uninsured population reside in households that earn $50,000 or more.

 Sources: The Henry J. Kaiser Family Foundation, Mercer's National Survey of Employer-Sponsored Health Plans, U.S. Census